Football Fans Enjoy North Macedonia's Euro Premiere

-Category: World Hits: 1Outdoor restaurants were packed with football fans in North Macedonia's capital, Skopje, to watch the national team's first-ever performance at Europe's top tournament on June 13.
+Category: World Hits: 4Outdoor restaurants were packed with football fans in North Macedonia's capital, Skopje, to watch the national team's first-ever performance at Europe's top tournament on June 13.
 Their joy was unspoiled by a 1-3 loss to Austria.
 The Euro 2020 match was played in Bucharest.
 It was the first time in North Macedonia's independent history that it has qualified for a UEFA championship.

 Read more https://www.rferl.org/a/football-soccer-sport-fans-north-macedonia-euro/31305393.html